Pipe repair replacement frequency

 Plumbing

-The answer to 'pipe repair replacement frequency' is that the frequency of pipe repair or replacement can vary widely depending on the type of pipes, the age of the plumbing system, and how well it has been maintained.
-In general, modern plastic or copper pipes can last 50-100 years with proper care, while older galvanized steel pipes may need to be replaced every 20-50 years.
-However, factors like water quality, pipe material, and usage can impact the lifespan significantly.
+The answer to 'pipe repair replacement frequency' is that the lifespan of pipes can vary greatly depending on the material, installation, and usage.
+As a general guideline, PVC pipes can last 50-100 years, copper pipes 40-70 years, and galvanized steel pipes 20-50 years.
+However, factors like water quality, soil conditions, and proper maintenance can significantly impact the actual lifespan.

 Step-by-Step Guide